davidzhao1015/davidzhao1015.github.io/_posts/2026-06-20-ai-data-extraction-lessons.md

 - Lee, K., et al. (2024).
 SEETrials: Leveraging large language models for safety and efficacy extraction in oncology clinical trials. *Informatics in medicine unlocked*, *50*, 101589. https://doi.org/10.1016/j.imu.2024.101589
 - Fleurence, R. L., et al. (2025).
 ELEVATE-GenAI: Reporting Guidelines for the Use of Large Language Models in Health Economics and Outcomes Research: An ISPOR Working Group Report. *Value in health : the journal of the International Society for Pharmacoeconomics and Outcomes Research*, *28*(11), 1611–1625. https://doi.org/10.1016/j.jval.2025.06.018
 - Responsible use of AI in evidence SynthEsis (RAISE): recommendations and guidance.
 Open Science Framework.

-## AI-Assisted Workflow Disclosure

-The synthesis and interpretation of the referenced publications were supported by NotebookLM (Google) to facilitate literature review, thematic organization, and evidence synthesis.
-Visual illustrations and figures were generated using Gamma to enhance the communication of concepts and workflows.

-All interpretations, conclusions, and editorial decisions remain the author's responsibility.